Baked Stuffed Butternut Squash with Quick Roast Red Pepper Sauce

 To serve: green salad or steamed greens of your choice

-2. Grease a baking tray with oil spray and coat the squash pieces in it.
-Bake squash for 45-60 minutes or until soft.
-If you don't have leftover brown rice or other wholegrains, cook from scratch now, while the squash is baking.
+- Grease a baking tray with oil and coat the squash halves or pieces in it.
+Bake for 45-60 minutes or until soft.
+Check after 30 and make sure the squash sections aren't burning.
+Cover with foil or baking parchment if necessary.

-3. Cook shallots in stock and red wine/cider - along with the raisins, cinnamon and parsley - in a heavy-bottomed pan until shallots are soft and liquid reduced to almost nothing.
-Set aside.
+- Meanwhile, cook shallots in stock and red wine/cider - along with the raisins, cinnamon and parsley - in a heavy-bottomed pan until shallots are soft and liquid reduced to almost nothing.
+Heat the rice and mix in the shallot mixture.
+Set aside, keeping it warm.